sysread/fnord/README.md

 - restore progress display in indexer subcommand
 - nested tasks in tui
 - we have GOT to come up with something bettern than `Owl`; it has SO many visual glitches, especially when there are many steps
-- abstract agents out into a behaviour, with code to support single-message agents as well as multi-message agents
+- abstract agents out into a behaviour
+  - support for tool calls
+  - support for "accumulator" agents